-20.01 Regular employees shall be granted up to three (3) days of paid bereavement leave in the event of the death of the following family members: mother, father, spouse, child, sister, brother, sister-in-law, brother-in-law, grandparent, grandchild, father-in-law, mother-in-law, step-parent, step-child, stillborn child (loss of pregnancy after twenty (20) weeks), or any other person living in the same residence as the employee.
+20.01 Regular employees shall be granted up to three (3) days of paid bereavement leave upon written notification on a Select

+Senior Services Ltd. Leave Request form, in the event of the death of the following family members: mother, father, spouse, child, sister, brother, sister-in-law, brother-in-law, grandparent, grandchild, father-in-law, mother-in-law, step-parent, step-child, (including miscarriage, or stillborn child of 20 weeks or later not covered by pregnancy leave), or another relative living in the same residence as the employee.